vectordotdev/timber-ruby/README.md

 The problem is that logs are messy, noisy, and hard to use.
-Timber solves this by being application aware, properly structuring your logs, and optionally providing a [fast, modern, and beautiful console](https://timber.io).
-Ultimately allowing you to realize the power of your logs.
+Timber solves this by being application aware, properly structuring your logs, and optionally providing a [fast, modern, and beautiful console](https://timber.io) -- allowing you to realize the power of your logs.